patrickloeber/python-docker-tutorial/dev-environment/README.md

 CMD ["uvicorn", "src.main:app", "--host", "0.0.0.0", "--port", "80", "--reload"]
 ```

-Use `Dockerfile` and the code in scr directory
+Use `Dockerfile` and the code in src directory

 (Use slim or alpine for smaller versions)